AlgoCompSynth/CLAMS/CLAMS-devel/cforth_platformio/README.md

 Finally, it lists the active "/dev/ttyACM*" and "/dev/ttyUSB*" TTYs.
-This is almost always just `/dev/ttyACM0`, unless you have more than one board connected or a board with a UART-to-USB bridge.
+This is almost always just `/dev/ttyACM0`, unless you have more than one board connected or a board with both a USB serial port and a UART-to-USB bridge port.
 If all went well you can do `screen /dev/ttyACM0 115200`, do an `Enter`, and receive the `cforth` `ok` prompt.
 I have not tested `cforth` itself extensively yet, but `2 3 + .
 Enter` behaves as expected.